 In my family, at least, these collected words of wisdom have never gone away.
 In the case of the, ‘oh, I have no response to that’ line, I’ve always wondered if it’s meant to be wholly sincere, or if it’s a sly stagecraft effect, as if Angelica is interpreting a stage direction.
-That makes sense too, as Angelica so very much considers herself an actress in her own life story.
+That would make sense too, as Angelica so very much considers herself an actress in her own life story.

-Other interpretations abound, encouraged by writer-director Shanley’s active salting of symbolic visuals in most every scene.
+Other interpretations abound, encouraged by writer-director Shanley’s active salting of symbolic visuals onto most every scene.
 In addition to the jagged lightning bolt and the South Seas Lamp and the Blue Moon, there’s also the Duck.
 He’s seen in only one shot on Waponi Wu, observed by Joe.
 As proposed in one of the essays on the old fan website, the Duck might well represent the Devil.
 The tempter Sam Graynamore’s cane handle bears the image of a duck as well.
 The implication is that Graynamore hasn’t lost his soul, he’s sold it.

 We also note other less obvious references.
 Students of Joseph Conrad will recognize that the door to Dr. Ellison’s office is flanked by two large dogs (but no old women knitting).
 When Joe exits he hugs a large dog, held by an old woman.
 Like a mythical hero, Joe is confronted by a sea monster.
 He’s later saved by his precious luggage, which repeatedly appears like magic.
 Remember the introduction of George Bailey, National Geographic explorer, in It’s A Wonderful Life?
 He’s buying a big piece of luggage for an ocean voyage.
 He says, “If the ship sinks, I can use this suitcase as a lifeboat!”

 Did John Patrick Shanley cobble various details from old South Seas adventures?
 The ‘crooked’ road symbol appears in several guises; it’s a perfect copy of the lightning bolt in the old RKO Film end title logo, notably at the end of Bird of Paradise, the old South Seas fated romance about jumping into volcanoes (hmmm…).
 And if you have your movie reference microscope handy, note that the MacGuffin-like desired substance that Graynamore seeks, Buburum, sounds awfully close to ‘Boogulroo,’ which is the name of a native chief in the old Burt Lancaster South Seas adventure His Majesty O’Keefe.
-I know you’ll be stopping people on the street to share this little epiphany.
+I know you’ll be stopping people on the street to share that little epiphany.

 Some people explain Joe’s odd, storybook world (“Once upon a time…”) with the idea that everything we see is indeed a child’s fairy tale inspired by Joe’s juvenile lamp, the one with the ‘island paradise’ motif that embodies a yearning for an escape ‘away from the things of man.’
 In this Invaders from Mars– like dream logic, the movie looks like a stylized picture book because it’s being dreamed by a reader of stylized picture books, a kid.
 That accounts for all the whimsical, irrational things like ‘brain clouds’ — it’s a dream.
 But Shanley’s dream is like the perfect piece of luggage, stocked with bits of wisdom on how to live one’s life fully.